Crimson Fire Loropetalum

 Use them as an evergreen "backbone" to carry the look of a garden border by repeating them along the entire length.
 Try it with yellows and whites or blues and purples for a bold garden statement.

 Plant it with Nikko Blue hydrangeas and Silver Carpet Snow-in-summer for a fresh riff on a classic patriotic cottage look.
 Or, stick with Hostas to create a low maintenance look for yourself.
 Mix both cool blue tones of select Hosta varieties and some of the super jazzy yellow-green varieties for a very modern look.

 Just remember, you'll get the best color if you plant your Crimson Fire Loropetalum in full sun.
 Try them in a sunny side yard.
-These are a perfect choice for low border planting in narrow area where easy care nature, and a colorful presentation will be appreciated.
+These are a perfect choice for low border planting in narrow areas where easy care nature and a colorful presentation will be appreciated.

 These compact plants are wonderful next to a patio.
 If you're in Zone 8 and 9, try them in containers and scattered around the deck for plenty of easy-peasy summer color.

 Be sure to use the Find Your Growing Zone using our zip code finder.
 If you are in Zones 7b, you'll want to give it a sheltered position to ensure it's protected from occasional cold winters.

 Although they require very little maintenance, it will benefit from a placement in full sun and well drained, slightly acidic soil.
 Fertilize with an acid fertilizer, such as Dr. Earth Acid Lovers Organic and Natural Fertilizer twice a year in early spring and mid-summer.

 When planting, keep one hand on the pot and one hand on the top of the soil.
 Tip it over and tap it gently out of the pot.
 Try not to grab it only by the delicate branches, it's far better to hold the soil/root ball for this pretty plant.